im360john/gateway/docs/content/getting-started/generate-api.md

 - `discover`: Activates the discovery mechanism to analyze your database using AI
 - `--config connection.yaml`: Path to the database connection configuration file
 - `--db-type postgres`: Specifies the database type (in this case, postgres)
-- `--tables`: Specify which tables to include in API generation (can be used multiple times)
+- `--tables`: Specify which tables to include in API generation (can accept comma-separated list, eg "orders,sales,customers")
 - `--ai-api-key $OPENAI_KEY`: Your OpenAI API key for AI-assisted API generation
 - `--prompt "..."`: Customizes the AI's approach to generating the API based on your specific needs